 The predominant view in most Christian communities is that HIV/AIDS is a punishment from God.
 That HIV is transmitted mainly by sexual intercourse (in our South African context) only confirms this opinion in the minds of many, including (perhaps) Makhoba.
 That HIV/AIDS is a punishment from or the discipline of God is corroborated, some argue, by aspects of African Religion.
 Whatever the mix of African and Christian origins, there is no doubt that this is the dominant theology that people living with HIV/Aids encounter in our South African society, both in and outside the church.
 They bear in their bodies, they are led to believe, God's punishment for their 'sins', particularly their sexual 'sins'.
-Anglican Archbishop Njongonkulu Ndungane admits to the prevalence of this theology in the Christian church when he said, "Christianity has too often espoused a destructive theology that links sex and sin and guilt and punishment" (The Witness July 30, 2004: 3).
+Anglican Archbishop Njongonkulu Ndungane admits to the prevalence of this theology that links sex and sin and guilt and punishment" (The Witness July 30, 2004: 3).

 What we know of Makhoba's Christian and cultural commitments would predispose him to some form of theology of retribution, and this particular work of Makhoba's seems to support this view.
 The mouth of some great beast is waiting (or perhaps advancing) to devour those who do not repent with its twin gaping jaws: HIV (the upper jaw) and AIDS (the lower jaw).
-Tombstone and coffinlike teeth are posed to crush.
+Tombstone and coffin-like teeth are posed to crush.
 Yet Makhoba's theology provides some hope: there is time, he proclaims, for repentance.
 The jaws have not yet closed, they remain open.
 "IT GIVES SUFFICEINT TIME".
 The "IT" he refers to is unclear, but probably refers to this beast, whose millennial nostrils provide an overt date.
 The darkness, he seems to be saying, of the new millennium and its heraldic disease are almost upon us, but there is still time to repent.